Skip to main content

 In LYNX+, you can find specific securities using the search bar located in the top right corner.
 You can search by the name, ISIN code, or specific ticker of the product.

 Once you have selected the product you want to trade, you will be taken to the product overview.
-Here, in the top right corner, you can click on Buy or Sell if you wish to trade this stock immediately.
+Here, in the top right corner, you can click on Buy or Sell if you wish to initiate a trade in this stock.
 Specify the Quantity and select Time in Force for your order.

 Select LMT from the Order Type dropdown menu.
 Enter your limit price.